BIBLICAL PRINCIPLES ON CHRISTIAN GIVING - LESSONS FROM THE TEACHINGS OF JESUS

 INTRODUCTION

-There is so much confusion today regarding Christian giving so that, depending on one's denominational background, arguments fly across online forums as to what constitutes appropriate biblical giving.
+There is so much confusion today regarding Christian giving such that, depending on one's Christian tradition, arguments fly across online forums as to what constitutes appropriate biblical giving.

-My article will not exhaustively address this issue but I wish to narrow on a particular area of teaching by Jesus which hopefully gives us a glimpse into what should inform our giving.
+This article will not exhaustively address this issue but I wish to narrow on a particular area of teaching by Jesus which hopefully offers us a glimpse into what should inform our Christian giving.

-There is nothing wrong with voluntarily sacrificing the most one can do to serve the Lord but there is everything wrong with operating under a poor theological framework, not only in Christian giving but general Christian living.
+There is absolutely nothing wrong with voluntarily sacrificing the most one can do to serve the Lord but there is everything wrong with operating under a faulty theological framework, not only in Christian giving but on general Christian living.
 This is a recipe for confusion!

 I therefore find no biblical basis for giving one's entire salary or harvest as first fruits though I will not deny a believer their right to respond to their convictions.

-I know that someone may quickly turn to Mark 12:42-44 and argue that Jesus approved of the entire giving of one's livelihood as biblical sacrifice (cf. Luke 21:2-3).
+I am aware that someone may quickly turn to Mark 12:42-44 and argue that Jesus approved of the entire giving of one's livelihood as biblical sacrifice (cf. Luke 21:2-3).

 Is this really what Jesus was teaching here?

-Nowhere in Scripture is it taught or implied that believers should sell all they have and give to God or to the Prophet or that they should give their entire harvest or resources to the church!
+My view is that it is nowhere taught or implied in Scripture that believers should sell all they have and give to God or to the Prophet or that they should give their entire harvest or resources to the church!
 How will the believer cater for his personal and family needs?

 Do you recall the warning in Mark 7:10-13?
 Please reflect on it carefully because it is instrumental in reinforcing our moral obligations.

-Similarly, the incident in Acts 2:43-44 does not suggest that believers are compelled to dispose ALL their assets and give to the church or to the poor.
-This was merely a demonstration of how deeply this Jerusalem church was bonded.
-Notice that Peter was careful to clarify that the giving was voluntary (Acts 5:4).
+Similarly, the incident in Acts 2:43-44 does not suggest that believers are compelled to dispose all their assets and give to the church or to the poor.
+This Scripture merely serves to illustrate how deeply this Jerusalem church was bonded.
+Notice that Peter was careful to clarify that the giving during the Jerusalem church context was voluntary (Acts 5:4).

-In the case of the widow above, Jesus simply commended the sacrificial giving by the widow IN COMPARISON to the rich people who gave only a token of what they possessed so that their giving was ultimately devoid of real sacrifice.
+In the case of the poor widow above, Jesus simply commended the sacrificial giving by the widow in comparison to the rich people who gave only a token of what they possessed so that their giving was ultimately devoid of real sacrifice.
 They could have done better if the standards of the poor widow were to apply.

 The issue of giving is about equal sacrifice and not equal giving!

-It is possible that the 1000/- giver stretched much harder given his financial or income status.
+It is possible that the Kshs 1000/- giver stretched much deeper in sacrifice given his financial or income status.
 This was the point here!

-I hope this short article helps to clarify some things.
-I welcome any comments.
+I hope this short article sheds some light.
+I welcome any feedback from readers.

 No comments: